BOC Group

 The aforementioned layers can be mapped to the three phases of design thinking, “Ideate”, “Prototype”, and “Test” [5], we explicitly consider that projects may focus only on one or two phases, that phases are visited in no particular order as well as that the phases are worked out in a sequence.

 The ideation is supported with a creative environment, enabling co-creation of digital twinning scenarios.
-Tool like Scene2Model are provided for model-driven workshops.
+Tools like Scene2Model are provided for model-driven workshops.

 The prototyping and making is supported with demonstration robots and a sensor farm, enabling to rapidly create “haptic prototypes” as a communication media.